SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Strategic Reposition

- you can use your bonus action to order an ally other than yourself that you can see and that is within 30 feet of you to change their position.
+You can use your bonus action to order an ally other than yourself that you can see and that is within 30 feet of you to change their position.
 The targeted ally can move up to half its movement speed (rounded up) without provoking opportunity attacks.

 ### Level 10